Squaw bread or a sweet whole wheat bread,

 Place the

-tomatoes cut side down in a non reactive baking pan large enough to
+tomatoes cut side down in a baking pan large enough to

 hold all 24 pieces.
 Drizzle the olive oil over the tomatoes.
 With a